David Malloy

-David Ernest Malloy is an American country music and pop songwriter, record producer and A&R executive with 41 number one hits.
-He had received multiple Grammy nominations, as writer and/or producer, and has worked with many artists and projects including USA for Africa, Tim McGraw, Dancing with the Stars Julianne Hough, Eddie Rabbitt, Dolly Parton, Reba McEntire, Kenny Rogers, Mindy McCready, Badfinger, and Tanya Tucker.
+David Ernest Malloy is an American country music and pop songwriter, record producer and A&R executive with 41 number one hits in some category.
+He has received multiple Grammy nominations, as writer and/or producer, and has worked with many artists and projects including USA for Africa, Tim McGraw, Dancing with the Stars Julianne Hough, Eddie Rabbitt, Dolly Parton, Reba McEntire, Kenny Rogers, Mindy McCready, Badfinger, and Tanya Tucker.
 Malloy received Grammy nominations for writing the songs "Driving My Life Away" and "One Voice".
 He received the BMI Burton Award for "Suspicions", a song he wrote with Rabbitt.

 Early life

 Music was a major part of Malloy's life from an early age.
-His father, Jim Malloy, is a Grammy Award-winning recording engineer.
+His father, Jim Malloy, is a Grammy Award–winning recording engineer.
 When Malloy was young, his father worked in recording studios around Los Angeles, but the family moved to Nashville when David was 13.
 Malloy took his first guitar lesson at 15 and immediately knew that he wanted to write and produce music for a living.